titu1994/Fast-Neural-Style/README.md

 - The base network does not have the original 3-32-64-128 --- 64-32-3 architecture.
 Due to certain errors, the model is forced to be in 3-32-64-64 --- 64-64-3.
 To compensate, we can use a "wide" mode, which replaces 64 filters with 128.
 - The weights of the style loss and content loss are not given in the paper.
-In this implementation, Content weight has been given 100x the weight of style weight (since the style quickky over powers the content).
+In this implementation, Content weight has been given 100x the weight of style weight (since the style quickly overpowers the content).
 - A "deep" network can be created, which is useful for larger image_size (say 512)
 - Super resolution is not implemented, yet.
 - Batch size is 1 instead of 4